iam-medvedev/wheel-monitor/README.md

 <img width="140" src="./demo/demo.gif" />

-The Scroll Monitor is a TypeScript class that creates a visual representation of scroll activity for debug purposes.
+The Scroll Monitor is a TypeScript class that creates a visual representation of scroll activity for debugging purposes..

 It provides an easy way to monitor and visualize scroll events on a webpage.